untitled design 2 1 How to Grow a Medicinal Tea Garden (Plus over 40 Plants!)

 How to Create a Tea Blend

 Plant material for tea can be used fresh or dried.
-If you are growing medicinal plants in your garden, you can dry them for later use with a dehydrator or by tying the stems together and hanging them for 4-6 weeks.
+If you are growing medicinal plants in your tea garden, you can dry them for later use with a dehydrator or by tying the stems together and hanging them for 4-6 weeks.
 Roots or bark may need to be roasted in a 200 degree oven to achieve complete drying.

 Different herbs can be mixed into tea blends for flavor or medicinal goals.
 A good rule of thumb is to blend three herbs: